-How to Do a Skull Crusher
+How to Do the Skull Crusher

 “The skull crusher is an effective way to work all three heads of your triceps,” says Trevor Thieme, C.S.C.S., Openfit’s senior manager of fitness and nutrition content.
 “Especially if you use dumbbells, which work each arm independently, increasing the instability of the exercise and, thus, muscle recruitment in your arms, shoulders, and core.”

 Plus, change up your grip and/or the angle of your bench, and you can emphasize different heads with the skull crusher exercise to build balanced, strong triceps that turn heads.

 - Lie down on a bench or the floor holding a pair of dumbbells directly above your chest with your palms facing each other.
 Your feet should be flat on the floor.

 - Without moving your upper arms, bend your elbows and slowly lower the weights toward the sides of your head.
 Avoid flaring your elbows.

 - Reverse the move to return to the starting position.

 - Your upper arms should remain vertical to the floor for the duration of each set.

 - The only parts of your body that should move are your forearms.